 Coronavirus: Despite the best efforts of ourselves, East Ayrshire Council and East Ayrshire Leisure we are not able to host this years race on June 6th.
 Our only viable alternative date this summer is 22nd of August so we have provisionally moved the event date till then, but that could still be subject to Covid constraints.
 Unlike some smaller events or those not requiring extensive road closures, we cannot host the event with staggered starts or social distancing (roads are only closed for 2 hrs) and due to the cost of the road closures the event needs at least 1000 to break even.
 If 22nd August does not suit, entrants can opt for a full refund or to have their entry carried forward to next year.
-This offer is open until running numbers and chips are sent out, normally 3 weeks before the event.
+This offer is open until 30th July when the process for sending out running numbers and chips commences.
 We apologise for the inconvenience and uncertainty.

 The Ayrshire Athletics Arena is located on Queen’s Drive, Kilmarnock.
 There are excellent direct transportation links from the M77 and A71 allowing easy access for those travelling within the West of Scotland.